-Proven finding out of testing H6 is that the organisational characteristics (company size, income, knowledge management project and strategy, technological intensity) has influence on the volume of emerging technologies in use.
+Proven finding out of testing H5 is that the organisational characteristics (company size, income, knowledge management project and strategy, technological intensity) has influence on the volume of emerging technologies in use.

-Overall, out of the six main hypotheses two were accepted and four were partially accepted due to some rejected sub-hypotheses.
+Overall, out of the five main hypotheses one was fully accepted and four were partially accepted due to some rejected sub-hypotheses.